 What is Pinterest SEO?

-It’s more usual to talk about Search Engine Optimisation (SEO) when you’re talking about Google.
-When I first heard the term Pinterest SEO, I was really sceptical.
+It’s more usual to hear the term Search Engine Optimization (SEO) when you’re talking about Google.
+When I first heard the term Pinterest SEO, I was really skeptical.
 How can a social media platform be a search engine?

 But it’s true.
-If you think about it all social media platforms have some kind of search function, it’s just that the Pinterest one works better than most.
-Plus, Pinterest is mainly about searching .
+If you think about it, all social media platforms have some kind of search function, it’s just that the Pinterest one works better than most and is key to the success of the platform.

 In the words of the company “Pinterest inspires you to discover and do what you love”.
 The platform is about searching for a winter coat, finding an idea to keep your toddler busy or ways to get your succulent to flower.